mako-framework/docs/08_learn_more/00_string_helper.md

 $str = Str::nl2br($_POST['input']);
 ```

-> The nl2br method will return HTML5 tags by default but you can make it return XHTML compatible tags by setting the optional second parameter to TRUE.
+> The nl2br method will return HTML5 tags by default but you can make it return XHTML compatible tags by setting the optional second parameter to `true`.

 The br2nl method converts `<br />` and `<br>` to newlines.